Uminosachi/open-llm-webui/README.md

 ### transformers tab
 * By enabling the `CPU execution` checkbox, the model will use the argument `device_map="cpu"`.
+* Some of the transformers models are loaded with the following 4-bit or 8-bit settings using the `bitsandbytes` package.

 ### llama.cpp tab
 * Use the radio buttons in the `Default chat template` to select the template that will be used if the GGUF model lacks a `chat_template`.